dev-o-los/xlerate/readme2.md

    );
 ```

-You can do much more with these parameters, this was just a little example.
+This is only a small illustration of what you may accomplish with these options.

 ---

-When building for flutter web prefer to use the steps given below,since the web windows are resizeable so we need to change layout or text sizes or height and width of widgets everytime window resizes.
+When creating for flutter web, follow the steps below.
+Because web windows are resizeable, we may need to modify the layout, font sizes, or height and width of widgets every time the window resizes.

 ## Parameters [Step 1]